Colonel Sanders: 1906–1930: various jobs

-1930–1952: Later career
+1930–1952: later career

-In 1930, the Shell Oil Company offered Sanders a service station in North Corbin, Kentucky, rent free, in return for paying the company a percentage of sales.
+In 1930, the Shell Oil Company offered Sanders a service station in North Corbin, Kentucky, rent-free, in return for paying the company a percentage of sales.
 Sanders began to serve chicken dishes and other meals such as country ham and steaks.
 Initially he served the customers in his adjacent living quarters before opening a restaurant.
-It was during this period that Sanders was involved in a shootout with Matt Stewart, a local competitor, over the repainting of a sign directing traffic to his station.
-Stewart killed a Shell employee who was with Sanders and was convicted of murder, eliminating Sanders' competition.
+It was during this period that Sanders was involved in a shootout with Matt Stewart, a local competitor who had painted over a sign directing traffic to Sanders's station.
+Stewart killed a Shell employee who was with Sanders, and was convicted of murder, eliminating Sanders's competition.

 Sanders was commissioned as a Kentucky Colonel in 1935 by Kentucky governor Ruby Laffoon.
 His local popularity grew, and, in 1939, food critic Duncan Hines visited Sanders's restaurant and included it in Adventures in Good Eating, his guide to restaurants throughout the US.
 The entry read:

 In July 1939, Sanders acquired a motel in Asheville, North Carolina.
-His North Corbin restaurant and motel was destroyed in a fire in November 1939, and Sanders had it rebuilt as a motel with a 140-seat restaurant.
-By July 1940 (age 50), Sanders had finalized his "Secret Recipe" for frying chicken in a pressure fryer that cooked the chicken faster than pan frying.
-As the United States entered World War II in December 1941, gas was rationed, and as the tourism dried up, Sanders was forced to close his Asheville motel.
+In November 1939, his North Corbin restaurant and motel was destroyed in a fire.
+Sanders had it rebuilt as a motel with a 140-seat restaurant.
+In July 1940, age 50, Sanders finalized his "Secret Recipe" for frying chicken in a pressure fryer that cooked the chicken faster than pan frying.

+As the United States entered World War II in December 1941, gas was rationed.
+As tourism dried up, Sanders was forced to close his Asheville motel.
 He went to work as a supervisor in Seattle until the latter part of 1942.
 He later ran cafeterias for the government at an ordnance works in Tennessee, followed by a job as assistant cafeteria manager in Oak Ridge, Tennessee.

-He left his mistress, Claudia Ledington-Price, as manager of the North Corbin restaurant and motel.
+He left his mistress, Claudia Ledington-Price, as the manager of the North Corbin restaurant and motel.
 In 1942, he sold the Asheville business.
-In 1947, he and Josephine divorced and Sanders married Claudia in 1949, as he had long desired.
-Sanders was "re-commissioned" as a Kentucky Colonel in 1950 by his friend, Governor Lawrence Wetherby.
+In 1947, he and Josephine divorced.
+In 1949, Sanders married Claudia, as he had long desired.
+In 1950, Sanders was "re-commissioned" as a Kentucky Colonel by his friend, Governor Lawrence Wetherby.